Waterfowl

 • Staggering or toppling movements

-• Blood on their body
+• Blood on its body

 • Injury or open wounds